 Euan is member of the State of the Net’ steering committee.

-Innovation journalist, Luca is the founder and editor of Nòva project at Il Sole 24 Ore.
-He is the chairman of Ahref, a foundation which develops research on the quality of information that emerges from the social networks.
-He is visiting professor of innovation journalism at Università di Padova and member of the scientific committee of the master in science’s communication at Sissa in Trieste.
-He wrote several book, Media civici and Cambiare pagina are the most recent.
+Innovation journalist, Luca is the founder and editor of Nòva24 project at Il Sole 24 Ore.
+He is visiting professor of innovation journalism at Università di Padova and member of the scientific committee of the master in science’s communication at Sissa in Trieste and of the master in Big data analytics at Luiss University in Rome.
+He wrote several book, Homo pluralis, Media civici and Cambiare pagina are the most recent.

 Luca is member of the State of the Net’ steering committee.